JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 A cube structure represents uniformly or systematically distributed points within a high-dimensional hypercube, providing a useful framework for assessing how well algorithms preserve uniformity, and boundary properties in high dimensions.
 We provide a set of functions to generate high-dimensional cube structures with flexible configurations, including regular grids, and uniform random points.

 The function `gen_gridcube(n, p)` is a wrapper around `geozoo::cube.solid.grid()`.
 It generates a regular lattice of points in $p\text{-}D$, producing a uniform hypercube grid.
-Each axis contains equally spaced coordinates, resulting in a well-defined geometric structure.
+The parameter `n` controls the approximate number of points by determining the grid resolution along each axis.

 <div class="layout-chunk" data-layout="l-body">